Mortgages for First Time Buyers

 - Take out any additional debts such as loans and car finance the months before you are going to apply for a mortgage

 - Negatively affect your credit score (don’t miss any payments on debts or direct debits and avoid using your overdraft.
-Going over 60% of your maximum limit on overdrafts and credit cards can often decrease your score as it may lead lenders to believe you rely heavily on borrowing) You can check your credit score via Check my file, Experian and Equifax
+Going over 60% of your maximum limit on overdrafts and credit cards can decrease your score as it may lead lenders to believe you rely heavily on borrowing) You can check your credit score via Check my file, Experian and Equifax

 - Have severe gambling habits showing on bank transactions